cypress-io/cypress/docs/source/api/commands/contains.md

 cy.contains('Yes, Delete!').click()
 ```

-You could also chain the second contains off of a parent command (such as [`.get()`](https://on.cypress.io/api/get).
+You could also chain the second contains off of a parent command (such as {% url `cy.get()` get %}.
 This automatically changes the subject to `#dialog` which contains the content we're looking for.

 ```javascript
 cy.contains('Delete User').click()